lodomo/lodomo.github.io/DevJournal.md

 Coolvetica for the navbar and buttons.
 Silkscreen for the "okeska" titles.
 Garamond for the resume.
 DM Sans for the rest.

 ## Email API

 ### March 12th 2025

-I found a website called https://web3forms.com/ that will let me send emails from the site.
+Since Bluesky was a bust, I'm going back to https://web3forms.com/ that will let me send emails from the site.
 It gives you a public API key that is safe to expose, and I can use that to send myself an email.
 It's no more dangerous to expose than my email address.